aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_easyinsert.md

 ### <end-file_info>
 --->

-## EasyInsert               --  insert arbitrary variables like date, filename, file basename, system time, and user-defined variables
+## EasyInsert               --  insert arbitrary variables like current date

 ## Desc
-insert arbitrary variables like date, filename, file basename, system time, and user-defined variables
+insert arbitrary variables like current date

 ## See also
-* __blank__
+*